Scott Pelluer: Personal life

-Brother Steve (b.1962) was the starting quarterback for rival Washington and in the NFL with the Dallas Cowboys; youngest brother Arnie was a linebacker at Stanford from 1985 to 1989.
+Brother Steve (born 1962) was the starting quarterback for rival Washington and in the NFL with the Dallas Cowboys; youngest brother Arnie was a linebacker at Stanford from 1985 to 1989.
 Their maternal grandfather, Carl Gustafson, was a fullback at Washington State from 1925 to 1927.

 Pelluer's three sons played Division I college football: Tyler at Montana (FCS), Cooper at Washington, and Peyton at Washington State.

+At age 64, Pelluer died from a cardiac arrest at a Seattle hospital on June 26, 2023.